Are you curious about how to become a fertility specialist? This guide covers the steps to becoming one and the annual salary for this career.

 In addition to clinical training, fellows may participate in research projects related to reproductive medicine.
 This can include clinical trials, studies on the effectiveness of different fertility treatments, and investigations into the causes of infertility.

 To practice medicine in the United States, you must be licensed by the state where you plan to work.

 Each state has its licensing requirements, but they typically include passing the United States Medical Licensing Examination (USMLE) or the Comprehensive Osteopathic Medical Licensing Examination (COMLEX) and completing a certain number of supervised clinical hours.

-In recent reports, the average annual pay for a fertility specialist in the US is $58,836 a yearly.
-Below is a chart of the monthly, weekly, and hourly wages of various earners in this field.
+In recent reports, the average annual pay for a fertility specialist in the US is $67,080 a yearly.
+Below is a table displaying the highest-paying positions related to Fertility Specialist roles, broken down by monthly, weekly, and hourly earnings.

 The average salary for a fertility specialist is dependent on many factors, such as years of experience, certifications, and skills.

 If you still have questions about how to become a fertility specialist, check out these frequently asked questions.

 It can take up to 15 years to become one:

 Although this seems like a long timeline, residency and fellowships timeframes can range significantly.

 Gynecologists focus on female reproductive health, while fertility specialists have qualifications to help patients treat fertility issues.